Digital Direct – the miniDSP Stack

 SRC – sample rate convertor.
 The miniDIGI board has a chip on it that converts a digital signal at any sample rate that you would care to feed it, into a 48 kHz version of the same.

 ADC – analog-to-digital convertor.
 Left and right signals on the analog inputs are sampled and converted into a 48 kHz digital signal.

 DSP – digital signal processor.
 The processor accepts a stereo signal, and generates two stereo (I²S) signals.
 The specifics of what comes out depend on the software “plugin” loaded into the DSP, but typically the DSP implements a 2-way crossover and equalizer.

-ADC – analog-to-digital convertor.
+DAC – digital-to-analog convertor.
 The four channels (two I²S signals) output from the DSP are converted into analog line-level signals.

 S/PDIF – any one of the I²S digital signals can be selected for output as S/PDIF (coax or optical).
 So, the digital input, the output from the ADC, or the outputs from the DSP, can be output as a digital signal.

 AMP1 and AMP2 – Class D amplifier.
 Each of these blocks accepts one I²S signal and outputs one or two audio signals capable of driving speakers.

 As an aside: I find the miniAMP intriguing because it accepts I²S as its input – it never “sees” an analog signal.
 In effect, it is like a high-power DAC.
 While the specifications of the chip don’t suggest extreme high-fidelity performance (well, you are getting four channels of amplification for only $60), I can’t help wondering if this is a precursor of the future of audio.
 I mean, why bother going through a digital-to-analog convertor only to then sample the analog signal so as to convert it into a switching waveform… Is the future of mainstream hifi “digital direct”?
 I guess we will see.